Skip to content

 People excel in different ways, and we want everybody to have the best possible chance of success.
 That’s why we’ve adopted a range of assessment types, including:

-• practical assessments, such as individual and group projects and presentations.
+• practical assessments, such as individual and group presentations, laboratory assessments and lab reports

 • exams and tests, including formal exams, written tests and multiple-choice.